Reyhaneesmailizadeh/Reyhaneesmailizadeh/README.md

 ## About Me
-👩‍💻 A techno geek who is enthusiastic about Machine Learning, Artificial Intelligense, and Medical Image Analysis.
+👩‍💻 A tech geek enthusiastic about exploring the intersections of various sciences.

 📩 Provided you have any question, contact me via my email: reyhaneh.esmailizadeh.ut@gmail.com .
 If you find any material helpful, dont forget to star!🌟